madpiano/2019-432/slides/class15/README.md

         - In some cases (effect specifications, and counting degrees of freedom), I already have.
     - I'll also remind you that the Project 2 instructions are different than the instructions/requirements for Project 1.
 Do not redo Project 1 in Project 2: that will not work.

+## Mapping Information

+I expect that many of you are going to want to learn how to generate something like this, but maybe not.

+Or, perhaps something more interactive, [like this](http://betterhealthpartnership.org/data_center/report_22/maps/report22_overweight_obesity_map.asp).

+Please respond to the Minute Paper after Class 15 so that I can gauge interest.